About the Journal

-S:I.M.O.N. is the e-journal of the Vienna Wiesenthal Institute for Holocaust Studies (VWI).
-It appears twice a year in English and German.
-It aims at both a transnational and comparative history of the Holocaust and Jewish Studies in Central and Eastern Europe within the broader contexts of the European history of the twentieth and twenty-first century, including its antecedents, consequences and legacies as well as the history of memory.
+S:I.M.O.N. aims at both a transnational and comparative history of the Holocaust and Jewish studies in Central and Eastern Europe within the broader contexts of the European history of the twentieth and twenty-first centuries, including its antecedents, consequences, and legacies as well as the history of memory.

 S:I.M.O.N. serves as a forum for discussion of various methodological approaches.
-The journal especially wishes to strengthen the exchange between researchers from different scientific communities and to integrate both the Jewish history and the history of the Holocaust into the different ‘national’ narratives.
-It also lays a special emphasis on memory studies and the analysis of politics of memory.
-In its articles section, the magazine uses a single-blind review system, which means that both the reviewer’s and the author’s identities are concealed from each other throughout the review process.
+The journal especially wishes to strengthen the exchange between researchers from different scholarly communities and to integrate both Jewish history and the history of the Holocaust in different ‘national’ narratives.
+It also places a special emphasis on memory studies and the analysis of politics of memory.
+In its articles section, the journal uses a single-blind review system, which means that the reviewer’s identity remains concealed to the author throughout the review process.

 Methods.
-The journal serves as a forum for the discussion of methodological approaches as, for instance, the everyday history, oral history, gender history, the history of violence, anti-Semitism and racism and the theory of memory and memory politics.
+The journal serves as a forum for the discussion of methodological approaches as, for instance, the everyday history, oral history, gender history, the history of violence, antisemitism, and racism, and the theory of memory and memory politics.

 DocumentatiON.
 The journal contributes to critical approaches on using and interpreting archival materials in the twenty-first century.

 Articles includes both the final papers of the VWI fellows presenting their research results at the VWI and contributions either suggested by the Board of Editors or the editors, or that have been sent to S:I.M.O.N. and accepted.

 SWL Reader publishes the manuscripts of the Simon Wiesenthal Lectures held at the institute if provided by the lecturer.